oggewallgren/MATMOD-Modules/Problem Modules/module2/Module2.md

 First figure illustrates the correlation between quantity and unit price.
 Here we can see that sold quantity increases as we lower prices.
 ![](up1graphQuantPrice.png)

 The next figure illustrates the correlation between unit price and revenue (unit price $*$ quantity sold).
 Here we can see that the most revenue measured is when we have a unit price of $15kr$.

 ![](up1graphRevPrice.png)

-Since we only have these three data points from a sample in their hometown, we dont think that this is enough to create a justified model to caluclate the optimal unit price to maximize revenue.
+Since we only have these three data points from a sample from their hometown, we dont think that it is enough to create a justified model to caluclate the optimal unit price to maximize revenue.
 However, we know that the maximum revenue they had, in their home town, was at $15$ SEK/unit.
 We believe that this is sufficient information to conclude that the unit price should be $15$ SEK in order to maxmize the revenue based on the data we have.

 From the numbers given in the question we know the total revenue to be $1.3Mkr$, the marginal loss to be $40 000$kr.
 By this we draw the conclusion that total costs equals to $1'340'000$kr.
 We know that out of this, production cost equals $5*80000=400'000$.
 This means that we can calculate fixed costs to be $940'000$kr.